Trip Facts

 Max.
 Altitude: 3440M

-On the third day of Island Peak Climb, we will trek from Phakding to Namche Bazar at 3440 meters.
+On the third day of Island Peak Climbing, we will trek from Phakding to Namche Bazar at 3440 meters.
 Namche Bazar is the famous and colorful tourist hub of the Khumbu region with amazing lodges, markets, and shops.
 This is also the biggest village you will witness on the whole Everest trail.
 From here, we certainly get a magnificent view of the mountains, and we’ll spend the night in a hotel or guesthouse in Namche Bazar.

 Walking Hours: 3 Hours Day Hiking